sivajeetsabdakar/Zeru-ProblemStatement-1/README.md

 ## Methodology Overview

 ### Chosen Methods
 - **Unsupervised Learning:** No ground-truth labels are required.
-We use clustering and anomaly detection to group wallets by behavioral similarity and flag outliers.
+I use clustering and anomaly detection to group wallets by behavioral similarity and flag outliers.
 - **Multiple Algorithms:** The pipeline supports KMeans, DBSCAN, IsolationForest, Z-score, Mahalanobis distance, and Autoencoder-based anomaly detection.
 This flexibility allows for robust, extensible scoring.
-- **Feature Engineering:** We extract a rich set of features from raw transaction logs, including behavioral counts, value-based metrics, diversity, temporal activity, and volatility.
+- **Feature Engineering:** I extract a rich set of features from raw transaction logs, including behavioral counts, value-based metrics, diversity, temporal activity, and volatility.
 - **Scoring:** Scores are a weighted combination of normalized features, anomaly/cluster information, volatility, and cluster reputation, all mapped to a 0–1000 scale.

 ### Why Unsupervised?